Coordinate recognition: General theory, Groups, and other surprises

 \subsection{Ultraproducts of reduced products}

 An ultraproduct is a special kind of reduced product.
 The purpose of this subsection is to show that the class of (atomless) reduced products constructed from a fixed class of $\mathcal{L}$-structures $\fC$ is closed under ultraproducts.
 In the following proposition, it is understood that $\cI_j$ is an ideal on an index set $\bbI_j$, and similarly for $\cJ$ on $\bbJ$.
-Recall that an ideal $\cI$ is \emph{atomless} if $\cP(\bbI)/\cI$ is an atomless Boolean algebra and a reduced product $\prod_{\Ideal{I}} \mathcal{M}_i$ \emph{atomless} if $\cI$ is atomless.

 \begin{proposition} Given a class $\fC$ of $\mathcal{L}$-structures (elementary or not), the class of all reduced products of structures in~$\fC$ is closed under taking ultraproducts.
 Also, the class of all atomless reduced products of structures from $\fC$ is closed under taking ultraproducts. \end{proposition}